 Who needs to update their status of residence?

-- Any JET going into their fourth year will have to apply to have their visa extended.
+- Any JET going into their fourth year will have to apply to have their status of residence extended.

-- In some cases, fourth years who were previously granted only a one year renewal will need to renew their visa for their 5th year.
+- In some cases, fourth years who were previously granted only a one year extension will need to update their status of residence again for their 5th year.

-- Any JET wishing to apply for the Japan Rail Pass will need to switch to a “Temporary Visitor Visa”, in order to get the pass.
+- Any JET wishing to apply for the Japan Rail Pass will need to switch to a “Temporary Visitor Status”, in order to get the pass.

-Where do you apply to extend or change your visa?
+Where do you apply to extend or change your status of residence

 - You will need to apply at the Niigata immigration bureau office at Niigata Airport (East wing, 2F) [map].
 Please park at airport parking lot.